Alex Caruso NBA Preview vs. the 76ers

 Alex Caruso Insights vs. the 76ers

-- This season, Caruso has made 3.5 shots from the floor per game, which accounts for 7.1% of his team's total makes.
+- This season, Caruso has made 3.5 field goals per game, which adds up to 7.1% of his team's total makes.

-- He's connected on 1.6 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Caruso's Bulls average 99.4 possessions per game, sixth-highest among NBA teams, while the 76ers have a middling offense in terms of tempo, ranking 15th with 102.9 possessions per contest.

-- The 76ers are the fifth-ranked squad in the league at allowing threes, conceding 11.3 made 3-pointers per game.
+- Looking at assists, the 76ers are ranked 10th in the league, allowing 25.6 per game.

+- Looking at 3-pointers, the 76ers have allowed 11.2 makes per game, fourth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!